-To comply with State and Federal regulations, Halcottsville Water District #1, will be annually issuing a report describing the quality of your drinking water.
+To comply with State and Federal regulations, Halcottsville Water District # 1, will be annually issuing a report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
 Last year, your tap water met all State drinking water health standards.
-During the year 2012 we tested for several constituents, any detects are included in the table below.
+During the year 2014 we tested for several constituents, any detects are included in the table below.
 We also did coliform testing monthly and all the samples were negative or no detect.
 This report provides an overview of last year's water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.
+While all required tests were taken, some results did not reach the Health Dept. in a timely manner.

 If you have any questions about this report or concerning your drinking water, please contact Terry Johnson, Water Superintendent, at (845) 586-4945.
 We want you to be informed about your drinking water.
-If you want to learn more, please attend any of our regularly scheduled Town board meetings on the second Tuesday of each month at the Town of Middletown Town Hall starting at 7:00pm until all business is conducted.
+If you want to learn more, please attend any of our regularly scheduled Town board meetings on the second Tuesday of each month at the Town of Middletown Town Hall starting at 5:00pm until all business is conducted.